-An apprenticeship is a pathway to a rewarding career in the electrical trade.
+An apprenticeship is the pathway to a rewarding career in the electrical trade.
 As an apprentice, you take classes and learn your trade by working under the direction of experienced professionals – and get paid while you do it.
-It takes five years to complete an apprenticeship.
+It takes approximately five years to complete an apprenticeship.
 Once you complete the apprenticeship requirements, you can challenge the Certificate of Qualification exam.
 A successful completion of this exam ensures your status as a certified electrical journeyperson for life.

 Frequently Asked Questions

 Step 2 – You must have achieved your Grade 12 diploma with math, and English.